 Some local fish, fresh from the sea is always a good idea right?!
 In the evening, on the main square in Karimunjawa, you’ll find a fish market.
 Pick your fish and they will prepare it for you.
 Time to enjoy your meal!

 The easiest way to discover Karimunjawa and the little islands around is by boat.
-Your guesthouse will definitely be able to arrange a boat tour for you.
+Your guesthouse will be able to arrange a boat tour for you.
 It is also a great and easy way to visit some of the most beautiful beaches around.